design-tokens/community-group/technical-reports/format/types.md

 ## Cubic Bézier

 Represents how the value of an animated property progresses towards completion over the duration of an animation, effectively creating visual effects such as acceleration, deceleration, and bounce.
-The `type` property MUST be set to the string "cubic-bezier".
+The `type` property MUST be set to the string `cubicBezier`.
 The value MUST be an array containing four numbers.
 These numbers represent two points (P1, P2) with one x coordinate and one y coordinate each [P1x, P1y, P2x, P2y].
 The y coordinates of P1 and P2 can be any real number in the range [-∞, ∞], but the x coordinates are restricted to the range [0, 1].

 For example: